Personal Injury Lawyer

 When you file for bankruptcy as an individual consumer, your debts are usually discharged after either liquidating some assets or complying with a repayment program for a period of three to five years.
 At that point, you are not responsible for paying any remaining balance that you owe to any of your creditors.
 Even in a liquidation bankruptcy like Chapter 7, at least some of your assets are exempt and cannot be sold.
 It often happens that all of your property is exempt, meaning that you can break free of your debt without losing any of your assets.

 Bankruptcy is not as scary as many people believe it to be.
 It is not intended as a punishment but as a means of rehabilitation.
 However, it does have consequences, such as damaging your credit, so it may be prudent to avoid filing until all other debt-relief options have been exhausted.
-One of our attorneys like a chapter 13 bankruptcy lawyer at the office of The Law Office of Michael A. Ziegler, P.L., can help you with the next steps.
+One of our attorneys like a chapter 13 bankruptcy lawyer can help you with the next steps.